mattglover11/node-holdem-server/README.md

 ## Motivation

-This project was developed with the sole intention for me to learn Node JS.
+This project was developed with the sole intention for me to learn Node JS while I took a 12 hour sea-voyage with limited internet connectivity!

 ## Installation